 This manual has been designed as a guidance document and can be adapted to suit the local environment.
 Where possible this document has incorporated existing best practice developed by drowning prevention organisations.

-This manual is reviewed every 3 years.
+This manual is reviewed after 3 years.

-Please send any comments and feedback to: international@rnli.org.uk for the latest version of this manual
+Please send any comments and feedback to: International_Resources@rnli.org.uk https://rnli.org/what-we-do/international/international-resources for the latest version of this manual.

-Please refer to: https://rnli.org/what-we-do/international/international-resources